xdien/mix-fit-client/README.md

 # Mit-Fix Project

-Mit-Fix is a Flutter boilerplate project demonstrating clean architecture principles and best practices in mobile application development.
-The project serves as a template for building scalable, maintainable, and testable applications.
+Mit-Fix is a personal Flutter project that implements clean architecture principles and industry best practices in mobile development.
+Built upon established architectural patterns, this project showcases how to structure a real-world application that is scalable, maintainable, and testable.

 ## 🎯 Project Overview